DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 Note, that we can use previously defined relationships in `FROM` clauses and `JOIN` to simplify the query.

 There you have it: a whole data service packed into a little script.
-And DataSQRL takes care of all the laborious scaffolding and pipeline construction to make it work.
+And DataSQRL takes care of all the laborious scaffolding and data layer construction to make it work.
 What are you going to build next?

 ## Next Steps {#next}